dgaydukov/cert-aws/sa/files/sa.md

 Once created it will start automatically monitor kinesis video stream and consume videos for face recognition.
 If you want to process images for face recognition:
 * use s3 as source
-* use ec2 to call `DetectFaces` api to process single image and store results in s3/redshift
+* use ec2 to call `DetectFaces` api (`aws rekognition detect-faces`) to process single image and store results in s3/redshift Note that for both `DetectFaces/CompareFaces` you must pass:
+* base64-encoded image bytes or reference to s3
+* if you call from cli, image bytes is not supported, image must be png/jpeg file

 ###### Global Accelerator
 GA allows you to create 2 static anycast IP addresses and routing users to nearest server to them.